3 Trends That Will Change the Future of Online Advertising

-We try to write a roundup of the most impactful changes in Google AdWords each year, to help marketers keep up with the constantly changing PPC scene.
-It's not just AdWords, though – the entire online advertising industry is changing at a rapid clip.
+We try to write a roundup of the most impactful changes in Google Ads (AdWords) each year, to help marketers keep up with the constantly changing PPC scene.
+It's not just Google Ads, though – the entire online advertising industry is changing at a rapid clip.

 Online marketers today need a roadmap to help guide them through a more successful strategy tomorrow and into the future.
 Here, I'll outline three key areas of focus – three trends that will influence the future of online advertising.